coreos/rpm-ostree/HACKING.md

 track ostree's git master.
 This allows you to not have to worry about using libostree APIs that are not yet released.

+For more details on how tests are structured, see [tests/README.md](tests/README.md).

 Testing with a custom libdnf
 ============================